jbis95/3040_A2/README.md

 # How to Host Your Resume on GitHub Pages

 ### Who is this for?
-Tutorial on using markdown to write a resume and publish on GitHub pages with a Jekyll theme to make it stand out.
-We assume that the user has no experience with Atom nor with Jekyll, some experience with Markdown and a lot with GitHub.
+Welcome to a tutorial on using markdown to write a resume and publish on GitHub Pages with a Jekyll theme to make it stand out to future employers.

 ### Prerequisites
 This tutorial assumes that the user has basic knowledge of GitHub usage such as push, pull, init, clone, and commit.
+No previous knowledge of Atom, Markdown, and Jekyll are required.

 ### Instructions
 Before we begin, we will start to show in order Markdown, GitHub Pages and then Jekyll.